2018-2019 Continuing Projects

 One of the most enjoyable and anticipated events of the year is Expressions in Art and Flowers.
 This exciting annual show has become a wonderful showcase for established, as well as beginning, artists and floral designers to exhibit their creative work.

-At the February meeting members of the club, who have personally created art pieces in various media, bring in their art to display on tables and easels positioned in the room.
-Members interested in doing a floral design browse the wide array of art pieces on display and choose a piece of art as their inspiration to interpret in flowers at the March meeting.
+At the February meeting, members of the Club who have personally created art pieces in various media bring their art to display on tables and easels positioned throughout the room.
+Members interested in creating a floral design browse the wide array of art pieces on display and choose a piece of art as their inspiration.

 During the Thursday program, a few of the artists and floral designers are interviewed to share the stories, inspiration, and creative process behind their works.
 Expressions in Art and Flowers is not a judged show.
 All members are encouraged to explore their creativity and participate, whether the member is a beginner or experienced.